 We analyze our multiple element revenue-generating arrangements to determine whether the elements can be separated and accounted for individually as separate units of accounting.
-An item can generally be considered a separate unit of accounting if both of the following criteria are met: the delivered item(s) has value to the customer on a stand-alone basis and if the arrangement includes a general right of return and delivery or performance of the undelivered item(s) is considered probable and substantially in the control of ours.
+An item can generally be considered a separate unit of accounting if both of the following criteria are met: (1) the delivered item(s) has value to the customer on a stand-alone basis and (2) if the arrangement includes a general right of return and delivery or performance of the undelivered item(s) is considered probable and substantially in our control.
 Items that cannot be divided into separate units are combined with other units of accounting, as appropriate.
-Consideration received is allocated among the separate units based on the unit's selling price and is recognized in full when the criteria are met.
-We deem services to be rendered if no continuing obligation exists on the part of us.
+Consideration received is allocated among the separate units based on the unit's relative selling price and is recognized in full when the appropriate revenue recognition criteria are met.
+We deem services to be rendered if no continuing obligation exists on our part.